 Below are the market segments of the sharing economy which account for the bulk of the market at present and in the foreseeable future:

 - Mobility sharing: The shared use of a car, bicycle or other low-speed transportation mode that provides users with short-term access to transportation on an as-needed basis.
-Examples include: Uber, Lyft, Citi Bike and Bolt Electric Scooter Rental.
+Examples include: Uber, Lyft, Citi Bike, Bolt Electric Scooter Rental, Parkhound and Spacer.

 - Person-to-person (P2P) finance: Uses internet technology and software applications to bring together individual consumers and providers of funding, bypassing traditional financial middlemen such as banks and insurance companies.
 Examples include AngelList, Lending Club and Lemonade.